-Sabre Insurance Executes Share Buy-back, Adjusts Voting Rights - TipRanks.com
+Sabre Insurance Executes Share Buy-Back, Adjusts Voting Rights - TipRanks.com

 More about Sabre Insurance Group plc

 Sabre Insurance Group plc operates in the insurance industry, primarily focusing on providing motor insurance products.
-The company is known for its competitive pricing and efficient claims handling, catering to a wide range of customers in the UK market.
+The company is known for its emphasis on underwriting profitability and maintaining a strong market position within the UK insurance sector.

 Average Trading Volume: 554,673